Day Tripper: Subsequent releases and mixes

 In June 1966, "Day Tripper" was included on Yesterday and Today, an album configured by Capitol for the North American market.
 In November that year, a new stereo mix was created for the EMI compilation A Collection of Beatles Oldies.
 "Day Tripper" later appeared on the band's 1962–1966 compilation, released in 1973.
 CD versions of that album used the November 1966 remix, as did the Past Masters, Volume Two compilation, released in 1988.

 Whereas in the 1965 stereo mix, one of the guitars is inaudible for the first couple of seconds of the intro, the remix has both guitars entering from the start.
 The 1966 stereo mix also adds extra reverb on the vocals and edits out a stray "yeah" from Lennon at the start of the coda.
-Both of these stereo mixes contain some engineering errors.
+The 1965 and 1966 mixes contain some audible engineering errors.
 Drop-outs occur in the track containing lead guitar and tambourine early in the third verse (after the line "Tried to please her") and in the coda.
 Riley comments on the significance of the first error, saying that "technical flaws are so rare on a Beatles recording that its inclusion is strange."
 The drop-outs were fixed for the release of the 2000 compilation 1, by copying the required sounds from another point in the song.

 One of the November 1965 promotional clips was included in the Beatles' 2015 video compilation 1, and two appear in the three-disc versions of the compilation, titled 1+.
 The mimed performance from The Music of Lennon & McCartney was also included on 1+.